 Or, in the very worst case, having to drive the 7 hours to avoid public transport.
 But this blog isn’t a war-story – our student client didn’t scream, she didn’t run, she didn't physically lash out.
 After an initial outburst of shock and insolence – in truth, heartbreak - as she realized her predicament, she was almost entirely compliant, and even cooperative.

 Parents typically fear and expect the worst.
-And it makes a cruel logic in their world, as parents have spent months or years been dealing with a system that has remained precariously balanced, teetering only by their sacrifice and frequent disappointments.
+And it makes a cruel logic in their world, as parents have spent months or years dealing with a system that has remained precariously balanced, teetering only by their sacrifice and frequent disappointments.
 It is perfectly sensible for parents to warn brief visitors to their world of the gloom and turmoil that awaits.
 And this time, it was over-estimated.

 As we all predicted, this girl awoke angry and verbally harangued her mom for the stupid choices Mom had made.
 We took her phone immediately; we didn’t want her inviting fellow insurgents into the house.
 She barked out her sense of betrayal and insult, and projected walls of shock at her inability to manage this arbitrary, unfair and insensitive time constraint.
 She angrily protested our intransigence against her tele-managing her world of relationships and debts and expectations.